AichatouSoumare/MyProfile/README.md

-- 👋 Hi, I’m @Zaza-Monkey
+- 👋 Hi, I’m @Aichatou Soumaré.
 - 👀 I’m interested in web developpement
 - 🌱 I’m currently learning JavaScript(not that easy).
 - 📫 You can reach me on Linkedin.